I help nonprofit boards plan and manage the turnover in their CEO position.

 Sometimes a focused conversation is all that’s needed.
 An opportunity to talk over your plans with an expert.
 Get affirmation about where you’re on track.
 Discover the things you haven’t thought about but should.
 On the whole, get a clear eye on your situation and the road ahead.

-For more information about how I can help you and your board plan for CEO succession and ensure leadership continuity, please call (240) 813-4681, send me an email, or book a Zoom video meeting with me.
+For more information about how I can help you and your board plan for CEO succession and ensure leadership continuity, please call (240) 813-4681, send me an email, or book a Zoom meeting directly on my calendar.